splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 Prerequisites
 ---------------

-You need to be an administrator in Splunk APM to manage HTTP inferred services.
+To configure inferred HTTP services, you have to have an admin role.

 Configure Splunk APM to infer HTTP services
 ---------------------------------------------------